 3. If the user homed in the IWF is authorised to take over the requested functional alias then the MC service server sends a functional alias revoke notification to inform MC service client 1 that the functional alias has been revoked and is not any longer active for the user of MC service client 1.

-Editor's note: How the MC service server checks the authorization of the IWF to perform functional alias related actions is FFS.

 4. The MC service server stores the functional alias status of the requested functional alias.

 5. MC service server sends an IWF functional alias take over response to the user homed in the IWF.